When Composite Likelihood Meets Stochastic Approximation: Composite Likelihood, Stochastic Approximations

 All three definitions lead to drawing, on average, $K$ weights equal to $1$ and the remaining $nK-K$ equal to zero.
-It follows that for all of them, the implied per-iteration complexity is $O(K)$, which is independent of $n$, and thus particularly suitable for large-scale applications.
-However, according to which sampling scheme is chosen, a different dependence layout is induced on the cells of $\bm{W}$.
+The implied per-iteration complexity is $O(K)$, independent of $n$, and thus particularly suitable for large-scale applications.
+However, according to the sampling scheme chosen, a different dependence layout is induced on the cells of $\bm{W}$.
 In Section~\ref{sec:theory}, we show how this noise structure affects the asymptotic efficiency of the stochastic estimates.

-Before investigating the theoretical consequences of choosing $\mathcal{P}$, let us discuss in more detail the three proposed sampling schemes.
+We discuss the three proposed sampling schemes in more detail.
 A weight matrix $\bm{W}$ sampled according to Definition~\ref{def:simple:w} is constrained to have all elements equal to zero, apart from a single row filled with ones.
-With such weights, $\bm{S}_t$ simply evaluates the gradient on a single observation selected uniformly at random from $\{1,\dots,n\}$.
-We refer to this construction as \textit{standard} SG, to stress its widespread adoption at the core of many stochastic algorithms.
+With such weights, $\bm{S}_t$ evaluates the gradient on a single observation selected randomly from $\{1,\dots,n\}$.
+We refer to this construction as \textit{standard} SG to stress its widespread adoption at the core of many stochastic algorithms.
 Note that using such a sampling scheme, we are ignoring the double sum structure of (\ref{eq:cln}) since $\mathcal{P}_1$ constraints the $K$ selected sub-likelihood component to belong to the same observation.